Consumers are tired of always in-your-face ads, so using low-key sponsored content is a great way to get your brand in front of more people.

-You can find examples of sponsored content in different forms and across many different platforms.
-It ranges from content posted on social media to banner ads, video – and pretty much all points in between.
+You can find examples of sponsored content across different platforms.
+It ranges from content posted on social media to banner ads, videos – and all points in between.

 Clean and Simple Sponsored Content Definition

-There are 4 clear factors that make up a complete sponsored content definition:
+Four apparent factors make up a complete sponsored content definition:

 - It is not a direct or ‘hard sell’ technique.